Hyperspectral Image Generation with Unmixing Guided Diffusion Model: Method

 \section{Method}

 In this section, we show the detailed design of the proposed model, including the unmixing autoencoder module and the abundance diffusion module.
-We also introduce the evaluation metrics for hyperspectral image generation.
-The overall structure of HUD is shown in \cref{flow}.
+We first introduce the overall framework of the model, then describe the unmixing autoencoder module and the abundance diffusion module in detail.
+Finally, we introduce the evaluation metrics for HSI generation.